LLNL’s Early Career UC Faculty Initiative 2023

 - All work will be conducted at the Unclassified level.

-- Faculty should first submit an expression of interest describing their research interest and connection to WCI’s technical focus areas (see next section).
+- Faculty should first submit an expression of interest describing their research interest and connection to SD’s technical focus areas (see next section).
 This allows LLNL’s technical PIs to be better prepared to engage UC faculty on preparing a proposal.

 - Applicants invited to submit a full proposal must work with LLNL technical staff members (identified by the Screening Committee) on the final submission package.
 This requirement provides LLNL researchers opportunities to collaborate and be more connected to the UC community to enhance its workforce and research objectives.
 The pre-proposal does not require identification of an LLNL PI, but must align with one of the technical topic areas.

 - Members of the UC research group must spend an agreed amount of time onsite at LLNL each year during the funded period.
 Dates, duration, and visiting members to be agreed upon by UC faculty recipient and LLNL collaborators.

 - The recipient and members of the UC research group will need to provide necessary information to LLNL Badge Office for badging and site access.

 - This required visit to LLNL is intended to strengthen the technical and workforce connections between UC and LLNL.

 - Expressions of interest and proposals must be submitted via the form at the bottom of this page.